Passive Income Ideas to Help You Make Some Extra MoneyPublished on July 30, 2021 by Daniel Azzoli

 Does the thought of earning passive income conjure up images of kicking back on a beach somewhere, watching money flow into your bank account as you lounge in the sun?
-Well, if it does, you may want to rethink your definition.
+Well, if it does, you may want to learn a bit more about what passive income is and how it works.

 The truth is, implementing passive income strategies generally requires an initial investment of either your money, your time, or both, and they take some work to set up.
 But if you have the right plan laid out and you’re willing to make the investment, there may be a substantial payoff in the long run.

-But what is this payoff exactly, and how do you go about setting it up?
+But what is this payoff exactly on your streams of passive income, and how do you go about setting it up?
 Well, there are a number of different passive income ideas out there that may suit your particular talents or interests, and we’re going to walk you through some of those today.
-Before we do that, we’re going to outline what passive income is, how it may benefit you, and then dive into some potential avenues to explore if you’re looking to set up a passive income stream.
+But before we do that, we’re going to clarify the meaning of passive income, how it may benefit you, and then dive into some potential avenues to explore if you’re looking to set up a passive income stream.
+Keep in mind that regardless of whether your personal passive income ideas are on this list or not, the key takeaway is to build streams of income that revolve around your talents and interests.

 Defining Passive Income